igrishaev/blog/_posts/2021-05-20-zippers-en.md

 ## Part 4.
 XML search

 Let's say we need to select the stores that sell iPhones from an XML with products.
 Note: this is the first time we've touched on the relationship between nodes.
 That's important!
 It's easy to select the data individually.
-Shops are locations that have the `organization` tag. iPhones are locations that have a node with the `product` tag and the ` type = "tablet" `attribute.
+Shops are locations that have the `organization` tag. iPhones are locations that have a node with the `product` tag and the `type="tablet"` attribute.
 But how to find a relationship between them?

 The previous time, we decomposed the XML into a sequence using `xml-seq`.
 The problem is that the function returns a collection of nodes with no relationship, which prevents us from solving our task.
 Let's show this with an example: First, let's get a chain of nodes: